[amazon_auto_links id="280537"]

 3.2.
 Custody of Children

-In the case of the cohabitating couple, if they have children and are getting separated, they have rules to follow for custody.
-A cohabitating couple is different from a married couple when it comes to child custody.
+If a cohabitating couple has children and is getting separated, they have rules to follow for custody.
+A cohabitating couple is different from a married couple in terms of child custody.

 3.3.
 Property Matters of Unmarried Couples

-4. How does California Recognize Common Law Marriage?
+4. How does California Recognize Common-Law Marriage?

 Let us see the requirements one by one to recognize common-law marriage.